vishvAsa/notes/sapiens/phenes/intelligence/cognition/memory/02_Declarative_Memory.md

 For example, 1] Whenever we remember a face, we actually reconstruct picture of the face.
 2] in one case a rape victim in trying to identify the rapist from a lineup merged the memory of a similar face with the memorized face of the rapist.

 ## Long-term storage techniques
 General knowledge acquisition techniques are considered elsewhere.
+Memory champions use "strategies for encoding information with the sole purpose of making it more memorable".

 Long term storage necessarily requires paying attention to the material.